weshebert20/express-routing-lab/readme.md

 #### Deliverable

-By the end of the lab, you should have an app with most, or all, of the 5 RESTful routes listed above.
+By the end of the lab, you should have an app with all of the 5 RESTful routes listed above.

 Once you spin up your local server, open up Postman.
 Look below at the Postman commands, and try to get each of your 5 routes to match the expected responses.
 The HTTP response status should always be 2XX.